bseltz-cohesity/scripts/reports/python/storagePerObjectReport/README.md

 J | Object Name | name of object (e.g. VM, NAS share, database, etc.)
-K | Front End Allocated | front-end allocated size of object as reported by the source L | Front End Used | front-end used size of object as reported by the source M | Before Reduction | amount of data ingested and retained for this object, before dedup/compression N | After Reduction | amount of data ingested and retained for this object, after deduped/compression (before adding resiliency striping overhead)
-O | After Reduction plus Resiliency (Raw) | amount of data ingested and retained for this object, after deduped/compression (after adding resiliency striping overhead)
-P | Reduction Ratio | dedup/compression ratio of protection group Q | Raw Change Last X Days | change of Raw consumption for this object, in past X days R | Snapshots | number of local backups resident on Cohesity
+K | Front End Allocated | front-end allocated size of object as reported by the source L | Front End Used | front-end used size of object as reported by the source M | Stored (Before Reduction) | amount of data stored for this object, before dedup/compression N | Stored (After Reduction) | amount of data stored for this object, after dedup/compression O | Stored (After Reduction and Resiliency) | amount of data stored for this object, after dedup/compression and resiliency P | Reduction Ratio | dedup/compression ratio of protection group Q | Raw Change Last X Days | change of Raw consumption for this object, in past X days R | Snapshots | number of local backups resident on Cohesity